Why take part?

 By getting involved in Earn Your Stripes, you’ll be raising funds to support Ronald McDonald House Charities Greater Western Sydney.

-The House in Westmead, Sydney gives seriously ill children the best gift of all – their families.
-It’s a warm and supportive home-away-from-home for families of seriously ill children.
+The House in Westmead, Sydney gives seriously ill and injured children the best gift of all – their families.
+It’s a warm and supportive home-away-from-home for families of children in need of specialist medical care.

 The House provides a safe and welcoming environment where families can stay connected, and parents can communicate more easily with their child’s medical team.